home-assistant/home-assistant.io/source/getting-started/browsers.markdown

 footer: true
 ---

 Home Assistant requires a web browser to show the frontend.
+Not all browsers include features which are needed to use the Home Assistant frontend.
+If you are running into trouble, check the list below.

-We don't test the web interface against all available browsers but this page tracks different browsers on various operating systems.
+We don't test the web interface against all available browsers but this page tracks different browsers on various operating systems and should help you to pick a browser which works.

 We would appriciate if you help to keep this page up-to-date and add feedback.